WiiLink24/WiiLink24.github.io/README.md

+# RIP wiilink24.github.io
+## This page is dead, and now redirects to wiilink24.com
 # wiilink24.github.io<br>
 This is WiiLink24's official site!<br>
 You can view our documentation on Google sites, where we keep API documentation.<br>